EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ## Multitenancy

+Multitenancy is defined in cloud software context as a single instance of a program serving multiple customers.
+Each customer is called a *tenant*.
+These tenants operates in a shared environment.

-Multitenancy means in cloud computing context, multiple customers of a provider in a cluster shares resources.
-This is a difficult task since generally the programs of different customers runs on same physical machines.
-EdgeNet aims to provide multitenancy by adding custom resources.
-They are explained below.
+EdgeNet aims to provides this functionality by adding *tenant* custom resources.
+CRDs related to multitenancy are explained below.

 ### Tenant
-A tenant in EdgeNet is a party that owns certain resources and has users who have access to these resources.
-Tenants give roles to users that enable them to restrict or allow access to certain operations.
-The users may access different subnamespaces depending on their roles.

-A tenant also holds the institutions' addresses and the administrator's contact data.
+Tenant is a customer of a multi-tenant cluster.
+In a shared environment one or more tenant operate on a multi-tenant cluster.

+In EdgeNet's context, Tenants represents organizations or institutions.
+They own certain resources which they distribute by creating and assigning resources to subnamespaces.

 ### Tenant Resource Quota
-In EdgeNet each tenant owns a set of resources.
-This means tenants shares resources in a multi-tenant cluster. each tenant resource quota describes a set of resources to be added and removed from the access of the tenant.
+Each tenant owns a set of resources.
+These resources can be cpu, memory, bandwith, disk space.
+The quotas of the tenants are determined by this CRD.

 ### Subnamespace
 Subnamespace is a special type of namespace that allows users of a tenant to create an arbitrary amount of nested namespaces.
 It allows the inheritance of RBAC and network policy configurations.